b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 If the package is under [MIT license](https://en.wikipedia.org/wiki/MIT_License) (a lot of them are) then basically you may use it freely, but without any warranty.

 To install a package you use [Pkg](https://docs.julialang.org/en/v1/stdlib/Pkg/), i.e. Julia's build in package manager.
 Click the link in the previous sentence to see how to do it.

-Pluto.jl comes with a build-in package manager ([see here](https://plutojl.org/docs/packages/)) so whenever you type, e.g. `using Plots` it will download the package from the internet (if you don't have it yet) and install it on your computer (it may take some time, be patient).

 In general there are two ways to use a package in your project: